-At June 30, 2020 and 2019, bank balances for these accounts exceeded insured limits by \$5,861,478 and \$10,844,151, respectively.
+At June 30, 2021 and 2020, bank balances for these accounts exceeded insured limits by \$7,632,580 and \$5,861,478, respectively.
 The Foundation invests available cash in bank repurchase agreements, which are backed by U.S. Government and U.S. Government Agency Securities.

-In accordance with GAAP, cash to be invested in long-term investments is considered investments when received and is reflected in these statements as such.
+In accordance with GAAP, cash to be invested in endowment investments is considered investments when received and is reflected in these statements as such.

-3. SHORT TERM INVESTMENTS
+3. SHORT-TERM INVESTMENTS